yukiisbored/Kaori/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/yukiisbored/Kaori/blob/master/LICENSE)

 ## What is this?
 This is a Game Framework I wrote with Go.
-I created to fill my time and probably for my games in the future.
+I created it to fill my time and probably for my games in the future.

 ## Why Go?
 I love Go.
 Go is the best programming language I've ever learned.
 If you want to know more, [Read my blog post](https://yukiisbored.tumblr.com/post/144328019233/why-the-go-programming-language-is-the-best-modern)